By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1295|Pages: 3|7 min read

 At the heart of W.E.B.
 DuBois’s concept of double consciousness lies Saussure's structuralism.
 At one point in time, society decided that a person with light skin would be called a white person, therefore giving the color of someone's skin a sign, white, thus the signifying aspect being the lightness of their skin.
-Therefore the “other” were those with darker skin, who in America throughout much of the the 19th, 20th, and indeed 21st century were the black people.
+Therefore, the “other” were those with darker skin, who in America throughout much of the 19th, 20th, and indeed 21st century were the black people.
 Based upon their intrinsic differences, the white society has placed a negative connotation to those with darker skin, which has resulted in blatant racism and many microaggressions that have manifested into double consciousness.
 The black people of America feel the otherness of their sign of blackness much more than the white people of America, who benefit fully (and oftentimes unknowingly) from the positive connotation of their sign.
 In this, the black people of America see the world differently as their situation requires them to.
-As W.E.B DuBois puts, living in America is like a prison house, “walls strait and stubborn to the whitest, but relentlessly narrow, tall, and unscalable to sons of night” (DuBois).
+As W.E.B DuBois puts it, living in America is like a prison house, “walls strait and stubborn to the whitest, but relentlessly narrow, tall, and unscalable to sons of night” (DuBois, 1903).
 There is a constant uphill battle based upon the otherness of a black person’s skin and their relation to American society as a whole.
-Chimamanda Adichie’s “The Thing Around Your Neck”, a short story about a Nigerian woman moving to America, is a real life tell about that examines how structuralism has led to double consciousness.
+Chimamanda Adichie’s “The Thing Around Your Neck”, a short story about a Nigerian woman moving to America, is a real-life tale that examines how structuralism has led to double consciousness.

 Browse our vast selection of original essay samples, each expertly formatted and styled